leios/space-junk/src/content/joanne_1.md

 Now let's say you stick that rope in your pocket and go for a run.
 When you get back, the rope will probably be a jumbled mess, but if you carefully take your time, you can untangle everything back to the original circle.

-That process of unknotting an unknot is precisely how it feels to decipher any conversation with Rei [^ It's also a fun math puzzle to look into if you are interested].
+That process of unknotting an unknot is precisely how it feels to decipher any conversation with Rei[^3].
 It's a bit of an agonizing process, but when it's all over, everything feels simple.
 You'll go from, "What in the world is going on here" to "Ah, right.
 Simple enough." in a matter of seconds.
 Or hours.
 However long it takes.

+[^3]: It's also a fun math puzzle to look into if you are interested.

 Anyway, tangents on tangents aside, let me try to explain what was going on.